intelligent-machine-learning/dlrover/docs/deployment/k8s.md

 ## Deploy MySQL

-To create MySQL DB as the store for ELRover
+To create MySQL DB as the store for DLRover

 ```shell
 cd dlrover/go/brain/manifests/k8s